betabeta123/causal_il/README.md

-# Enhancing Out-of-Distribution Generalization in Imitation Learning via Intervention-Based Counterfactuals
+# A Counterfactual Intervention Framework for Out-of-Distribution Generalization in Imitation Learning

 The aim of this project is to improve the out-of-distribution generalization performance of imitation learning, avoiding the accumulation of errors by the agent due to poor generalization performance when encountering unfamiliar scenarios.